Request to call (Puru)

 Trekking permits: You will need to purchase a TIMS card (Trekker's Information Management

-System) and a Sagarmatha National Park permit, which costs around NPR 3,000.
+System) and a Sagarmatha National Park permit cost around NPR 3,000.

-Transportation: You will need to pay for transportation to and from the starting point of the trek
+Transportation: You will need to pay for a vehicle to and from the starting point of the trek

 (Lukla) and to and from the Gokyo Ri trailhead.
 The cost of a one-way flight from Kathmandu to